-PATC³H comprises eight research teams conducting clinical research and evaluation of a variety of combination interventions aimed at the individual, family, community, structural and education, and health systems levels, to improve health outcomes among adolescents at risk for or living with HIV.
+PATC³H comprises eight research teams conducting clinical research and evaluation of a variety of combination interventions aimed at the individual, family, community, structural and education, and health systems levels, to improve health outcomes among adolescents with or at risk for HIV.
 PATC³H’s primary goal is to generate the needed scientific innovation that will yield effective public health interventions for 10- to 24-year-old adolescents and young adults (with emphasis on age 20 or younger) affected by HIV in resource-limited settings in Brazil and sub-Saharan Africa.
 The program will research any needs or interventions that may help reduce the HIV incidence rates among adolescents, while maximizing the impact of research in adolescent prevention and care for youth with HIV within these countries.

 The following are PATC³H study programs and their principal investigators (PIs):